 This course is designed to give the student a basic introduction to the types, quality, and formats of scholarly research.
 Students will evaluate articles presented in peer-reviewed journals, will discuss primary, secondary, and tertiary sources, will discuss how research presented might apply to midwifery practice, and will be introduced briefly to the principles of statistics as they pertain to medical research.
-The course will also cover APA citation style as it is used in documenting sources in literature reviews, papers, and other academic documents.
-This course is specifically geared toward preparing the student for the research portion of subsequent courses.
+The course will also cover JAMA citation style as it is used in documenting sources in literature reviews, papers, and other academic documents.
+This course is geared toward preparing the student for the research portion of subsequent courses and guiding evidence based practice.
 15 CLOCK HOURS